About the Author

 My mission is to help those who are responsible for caring for others, whether as a caregiver, parent, medical specialist, etc., who are struggling with frustration, exhaustion, and difficulty prioritizing.

 I’m an expert on this topic.
-I’m the author of Living with Myotonic Dystrophy, I ran a statewide support group for people with Myotonic Dystrophy (DM) for 10 years, and I have lived it myself being a full-time caregiver for my husband and four children (now adults) who all suffer from DM.
+I’m the author of Surviving Myotonic Dystrophy, I ran a statewide support group for people with Myotonic Dystrophy (DM) for 10 years, and I have lived it myself being a full-time caregiver for my husband and four children (now adults) who all suffer from DM.

 I can help you through my book, my website, by speaking at your groups and events, and through coaching so that you can effectively prioritize, enjoy your life on a daily basis, and find new energy and motivation.